Chemical and Bacterial training by Georgia Adopt-A-Stream (AAS) methods. Yes, you can also use these methods in Florida to report via AAS.

 If you’d like to get trained and do testing for WWALS, please fill out this form:

-Georgia Adopt-A-Stream has worked out methods, mostly online, that work in this pandemic situation.
-With last year’s second generous grant from Georgia Power WWALS has purchased enough testing kits so that trainees can have one to use during the training.
+Yes, training is difficult in this pandemic situation, but Georgia Adopt-A-Stream has worked out methods, mostly online.
+With last year’s generous grant from Georgia Power WWALS has purchased enough testing kits so that trainees can have one to use during the training.

 In the form, remember to say where you can test.
 We need testers pretty much everywhere: